Baptouuuu/Sy/docs/HTTP-Library.md

 ```js
 request.setType('json');
 ```
-This method only accept `html` and `json`.
-The first will give you a DOM object as response's body; and the second one will parse the response as a JSON document so you don't have to use `JSON.parse` before you use your data.
+This method accept `html`, `json` and `blob`.
+The first will give you a DOM object as response's body; the second one will parse the response as a JSON document so you don't have to use `JSON.parse` before you use your data and the last one return a blob as a body (used for images).

-The library come with two typed requests: [`Sy.HTTP.HTMLRequest`](../src/HTTP/HTMLRequest.js) and [`Sy.HTTP.JSONRequest`](../src/HTTP/JSONRequest.js).
-Those two automatically set the appropriate type (with the method described above), and set the `Accept` header key with respectively `text/html,application/xhtml+xml` and `application/json`.
+The library come with 3 typed requests: [`Sy.HTTP.HTMLRequest`](../src/HTTP/HTMLRequest.js), [`Sy.HTTP.JSONRequest`](../src/HTTP/JSONRequest.js) and [`Sy.HTTP.ImageRequest`](../src/HTTP/ImageRequest.js).
+These automatically set the appropriate type (with the method described above), and set the `Accept` header key with respectively `text/html,application/xhtml+xml`, `application/json` and `image/*`.

 ## Response